mikiw/ReactJsWalletIntegration/Readme.md

 TODO: currently, there is no auth/accounts method - is it deprecated?

 ## Todo in future:
+- Use eventListeners to hook up wallet events and remove text inputs.
+I'm sure there is a way to display balance when you change chain in Keplr.
+- Add store via Redux
+- Add react live update
+- Add ESLint
 - More tests
-- Add react life update
 - Test build
-- Add store via Redux
-- There was a problem with crypto library in @cosmjs/crypto/build/pbkdf2.js 56:67-84, investigate why is that
+- There was a problem with crypto library in @cosmjs/crypto/build/pbkdf2.js 56:67-84, it turns out that I needed to downrange react-scripts to 4.0.3, investigate why is that